Rajarshi Janak University

-Rajarshi Janak University is a public university located in Janakpurdham of Dhanusha District, the capital of Madhesh Province.
+Rajarshi Janak University (RJU; राजर्षि जनक विश्वविद्यालय) is a public university located in Janakpurdham of Dhanusha District, the capital of Madhesh Province.
 RJU operates through its two constituent campus, the central campuses in Janakpurdham and the other being newly established engineering campus in Gaushala.
 The university offers bachelor and masters level courses in a variety of fields.

 History

 The university was founded in October 2017 by the legislature-parliament after passing a bill as per the Constitution under special co-ordination of former Deputy Prime Minister of Nepal, Bimalendra Nidhi.
 It is focused in educational development of Madhesh Province.
 The central office of the university is in Janakpur.
 It has its name based on King Janak, the legendary king of Mithila.

 Some of the infrastructure of the university were provided by Tribhuvan University based on the government's decisions while it has established some on its own.

 Faculties

 The university is involved in agriculture, arts, ayurveda, philosophy, forestry, law, management, medicine and tourism.
 The university is planning to offer courses on Oriental Philosophy and Mithila Art to promote the culture and civilization of the ancient Mithila.
 At the early phase, the university started to offer bachelor's courses on public health and law.
 There are about 759+ students.
 The current faculties of the university are: